Jade Emperor

 In the myths and folk religion of Chinese culture, the Jade Emperor or Yudi is one of the representations of the primordial god.

 In Taoist theology, he is the assistant of Yuanshi Tianzun, who is one of the Three Pure Ones, the three primordial emanations of the Tao.
 However, some Taoists in history were skeptical of his benevolence because his buildings and infrastructure in heaven and earth were sometimes seen as interfering with the many natural laws or dao.

 He is often identified with Śakra in Chinese Buddhist cosmology and identified with Yu the Great in Chinese mythology.

-The Jade Emperor is known by many names, including Yu, Heavenly Grandfather (天公, Tiāngōng), which originally meant "Heavenly Duke", which is used by commoners; the Jade Lord; the Highest Emperor; Great Emperor of Jade (玉皇上帝 Yu Huang Shangdi, or 玉皇大帝 Yu Huang Dadi).
+The Jade Emperor is known by many names, including Yu; Heavenly Grandfather (天公), which originally meant "Heavenly Duke" (and which is used by commoners); the Jade Lord; the Highest Emperor; and Great Emperor of Jade (玉皇上帝, or 玉皇大帝).

 Chinese mythology

 There are many stories in Chinese mythology involving the Jade Emperor.

-He can also be regarded as a traditional figure among the White Lotus secret society.
+He can also be regarded as a traditional figure among the White Lotus Societies.

 Origin

 It was said that Jade Emperor was originally the crown prince of the kingdom of Pure Felicity and Majestic Heavenly Lights and Ornaments.
 At birth, he emitted a wondrous light that filled the entire kingdom.
 When he was young, he was kind, intelligent and wise.
 He devoted his entire childhood to helping the needy (the poor and suffering, the deserted and single, the hungry and disabled).
 Furthermore, he showed respect and benevolence to both men and creatures.

 After his father died, he ascended the throne.
 He made sure that everyone in his kingdom found peace and contentment.
 After that, he told his ministers that he wished to cultivate Tao on the Bright and Fragrant Cliff.

-After 1,750 eons, each eon lasting for 129,600 years (360^{2} years), he attained Golden Immortality.
+After 17,501,750 eons, each eon lasting for 129,600 years (360^{2} years), he attained Golden Immortality.
 After another one hundred million years of cultivation, he finally became the Jade Emperor.
-(Using the given figures, this period before his becoming the Jade Emperor lasted for a total of about 327 million years.)
+(Using the given figures, this period before his becoming the Jade Emperor lasted for a total of about 327.000.000.327.000.000 years.)